nix-community/nix4nvchad/README.md

 will be available globally.
 By default, all dependencies for the starting configuration are included.
 Overriding the option will expand this list.

-##### starterRepo (optional)

-`/nix/store/your-starter-repo`

-Your own NvChad configuration based on the starter repository.
-Overriding the option will override the default configuration included in the module.
-This should be the path to the nix store.
-The easiest way is to use pkgs.fetchFromGitHub.

 ##### extraConfig (optional)